swaathi/swaathi.github.io/_posts/2016-07-15-scheduling-backup-jobs-with-crontab.md

 You can also [schedule backups](http://backup.github.io/backup/v4/scheduling-backups/) however it requires using another gem, [Whenever](https://github.com/javan/whenever).
-I don't like to add another dependencies on my production servers.
+I don't like to add other dependencies on my production servers.
 So the easiest way to over come that was to use Linux's built in scheduling system, [cron](https://help.ubuntu.com/community/CronHowto)!

 > Cron is a system daemon used to execute desired tasks (in the background) at designated times.